jsquaredosquared/novocraft-sv-benchmarking/README.md

 ### Methods

-The process has been implemented as a Snakemake workflow (found in `./workflow`) that performs the following steps:
+The benchmarking process has been implemented as a Snakemake workflow (found in `workflow`).
+The workflow can be configured by editing the `config.yaml` file found in `config`.
+The workflow performs the following steps:

 #### `01_align`

 This step aligns the FASTQ reads for each sample listed in the "samples" section of the config file and produces a CRAM file for each aligner listed in the "aligners" section of the config file.
+This workflow currently works with the following aligners:

+- BWA-MEM2
+- Novoalign

+Other aligners can be added, provided that a samtools-indexed CRAM file is produced.

 #### `02_call`

 This step takes each CRAM file and calls structural variants using each SV caller listed in the "callers" section of the config file.
-For each caller, the developer's default and/or recommended settings were used.
+For each caller, the default settings recommended by the developer were used.
 This workflow currently works with the following callers:

 - Delly
+- Dysgu
 - Manta

+Other callers can be added, provided that a bgzipped and tabix-indexed SV VCF file is produced.

 #### `03_benchmark`

-This step uses `truvari bench` to compare each SV VCF file to the truth set to determine performance characteristics (recall, precision, F1 score).
+This step uses `truvari bench` to compare each SV VCF file to the truth set to calculate the performance characteristics (recall, precision, F1 score).
+This workflow calculates the overall performance characteristics, as well as the performance characteristics by SVTYPE (DEL, DUP, INS, INV) and SVLEN (50-100, 100-500, 500-1000, 1000+).

+The default `truvari bench` settings were used, except for the following:

+- Sequence comparison was turned of (`--pctseq`) because the SV VCF is not guaranteed to have sequence-resolved calls.
+- The size of SVs was limited using the options `--sizemin 50` and `--sizemax 1_000_000`.
+- Only variants with `FILTER == PASS` are considered (`--passonly`).

+As per the default settings, SVs are considered the same if:

+- they have the same SVTYPE (`--typeignore False`)
+- the distance between their breakends is less than 500 bp (`--refdist 500`)
+- the size of the smaller SV is at least 70% the size of the larger SV (`--pctsize 0.7`)

 #### `04_compare`